 Ireland is well covered to serve international & local passengers with 12 airports; the main airports are Dublin Airport, Cork Airport, Shannon Airport, Kerry Airport and Knock Airport.
 Belfast also has city and International airport.

 Getting to Ireland by Ferry via Dublin Port or Rosslare, often on the ferry websites they give you information on how to get to the specific departure points.
-Dublin Port is located 3km away from Dublin City and 12km from Dublin Airport, there is no car hire Dublin Port however vehicles can be rented at nearby offices in the City or Airport even.
+Dublin Port is located 3km away from Dublin City and 12km from Dublin Airport, there is no car hire Dublin Port however vehicles can be rented at nearby offices in the City or car hire at Dublin airport even.

 How to get around Ireland like locals?